-Presently, Mr. Moe serves as the Chairman of our Board of Directors.
-Mr. Moe is an "interested person" of GSV Capital as defined in Section 2(a)(19) of the 1940 Act because he is a principal of and the Chief Investment Officer for GSV Asset Management.
-Mr. Moe's history with GSV Asset Management, familiarity with GSV Asset Management's investment platform, and extensive knowledge of the financial services industry and the investment valuation process in particular qualify him to serve as the Chairman of our Board of Directors.
-Mr. Klein serves as our Chief Executive Officer and President, and as our Designated Lead Director.
-Mr. Klein is an "interested person" of GSV Capital as defined in Section 2(a)(19) of the 1940 Act due to his position as our Chief Executive Officer and President, his position on GSV Asset Management's investment committee and his financial relationship as a consultant for GSV Asset Management.
+Presently, Mr. Moe serves as the Chair of our Board of Directors.
+Mr. Moe is an "interested person" of GSV Capital as defined in Section 2(a)(19) of the 1940 Act because he is the Chief Executive Officer of GSV Capital and a principal of and the Chief Investment Officer for GSV Asset Management.
+Mr. Moe's history with GSV Asset Management, familiarity with GSV Asset Management's investment platform, and extensive knowledge of the financial services industry and the investment valuation process in particular qualify him to serve as the Chair of our Board of Directors.
+Mr. Klein has served as our Designated Lead Director since March 2016.
+Mr. Klein is an "interested person" of GSV Capital as defined in Section 2(a)(19) of the 1940 Act due to his financial relationship as a consultant for GSV Asset Management.